1jour1vin

 About the estate:

-An iconic property in Podensac, in the heart of the Graves appellation, Chantegrive was created by Henri Lévêque.
-This historic Bordeaux wine broker began his adventure in 1966 with just two hectares of vines.
+An iconic estate in Podensac, at the heart of the Graves appellation, Chantegrive was founded by Henri Lévêque.
+This legendary Bordeaux wine merchant embarked on the venture in 1966, starting with just two hectares of vineyards.
 Long a pioneer in the production of ambitious wines, Chantegrive experienced a slump in the early 2000s.
-The château, taken over by Marie-Hélène Lévêque with the advice of Hubert de Boüard since 2006, now produces wines that have regained their place among the appellation's finest.
-Launched in 2020, the Les Oiseaux range presents a cleverly modern and impulsive image of Graves wines.
+The château, taken over by Marie-Hélène Lévêque with the guidance of Hubert de Boüard since 2006, now produces wines that have regained their place among the appellation’s finest.
+Launched in 2020, the Les Oiseaux range offers a cleverly modern and spontaneous take on Graves wines.

 Wine Enthusiast